The Australian Shepherd

 The history of the Australian Shepherd lies shrouded in the mysteries of time but one thing seems consistent in all information recorded on the Aussie…they did not originate in Australia.
 Rather, their origins appear rooted in the lives of the Basque shepherds who came to North America to work with the great herds of sheep brought in from Australia.
 Mixed with other breeds, the Aussie gradually evolved over time into what we know today. (en.wikipedia.org/wiki/Australian_Shepherd)

-Many years ago, a little ball of grey & white fur came into my life.
-Kicked by his then owner & severely injured, thankfully, his breeder, Wendy, was called by the owner complaining that the puppy was “no good”.
-Wendy picked up the injured pup & took him to her vet which also happened to be our vet, Dr. Penny Rowland.
-Whether by chance or serendipity, the following morning I took our shih tzus to the clinic for their yearly check-up and found this twelve-week old puppy lying on a blanket awaiting surgery for his broken hip.
-This pup, a blue merle, with brown eyes had a steady gaze right into my eyes and my heart.
-I fell in love with the breed that day.
-Our vet planned to rehome him after his operation.
-Five days later, this pup, with a cast on his back leg, came to live with us and he never looked back.
-A neighbour, who had always wanted to name his dog Geordie, made the firm decision that this pup would be named Geordie.
-And there began our love affair with the Australian Shepherd.
-I trained him, two courses in obedience and he took to Jock immediately.
+Many years ago, a little ball of grey & white fluff came into my life.
+Injured by his crack addict owner who thankfully called his breeder Wendy to complain that the puppy was “no good”.
+Wendy picked up the injured pup & took him to her vet who is also our vet, Dr. Penny Rowland.
+Whether by chance or serendipity, the following morning after this pup was taken to the clinic, I took our Shih Tzus there for their yearly shots and found a twelve-week old puppy lying on a blanket awaiting surgery for his broken hip.
+He looked into my eyes, his gaze never wavering.
+Needless to say, I fell in love with the breed that day.
+Five days later, I paid for the pup’s operation and he came to our home with a cast on his back leg.
+Not having a name for him, our neighbour, Jim, came to the rescue and named him Geordie.
+Although I went to puppy training school with him, he immediately took to Jock and ignored me.
 He was a man’s dog.
-Later, I purchased Ceilidh, a beautiful black-tri Australian Shepherd and two years later, Ceilidh’s breeder asked us to take her sister Hope into our home.
+When the Shih Tzus had to be put down, Geordie went into a depression and so I purchased Ceilidh, a beautiful black-tri Australian Shepherd and two years later, Ceilidh’s breeder asked us to take her sister Hope into our home.

-The very qualities that make Aussies so special to those who know & love them are the same qualities that people, who have not researched the breed carefully enough often end up calling Aussie Rescue for, complaining that the dog has too much energy, that they are herding their small children, that they are barking too much (usually because the owners had left them crated all day while they were at work) and then Rescue would be called because of temperament issues.
-Avoid farm or backyard breeders.
-Their priority in breeding a dog often or never includes researching lines for temperament, health or genetic issues; they are in it to make money.
-It’s very important to research a breed you are interested in.
-Go to dog shows, speak to breeders, not only of that particular breed but other breeders who are familiar with the breed you are interested in.
-Sometimes people spend more time researching the kind of car they want to buy than they do the breed of dog they bring into their homes.
-Bringing a pup into your home is a commitment for the lifetime of that animal.
+The very qualities that make Aussies so special to those who know & love them are some of the same qualities that people, who have not researched the breed carefully enough often end up calling Aussie Rescue complaining that the pup or young Aussie has too much energy or that it is herding their small children or barking too much (usually because the owners had left them crated all day while they are at work) and so Rescue would be called because of temperament issues.
+My advice: avoid farm or backyard breeders or breeders who whelp out litter after litter far too frequently.
+Rather, research breeders and their lines for temperament, health & genetics.
+Bringing a puppy into your home regardless of the breed, is a commitment for the lifetime of that animal.